localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 conn.cursor().execute("CREATE SCHEMA IF NOT EXISTS testschema")
 ```

 You can navigate to the LocalStack logs via localstack logs to see the Snowflake emulator in action.
-To connect your existing Snowflake app to the emulator, all you need to do is add the Snowflake Host name as snowflake.localhost.localstack.cloud while specifying mock credentials for your Snowflake user, password, and account.
-Note that LocalStack at no point talks to the real Snowflake instance — Everything runs locally, giving you the full power and flexibility to develop and test your data applications locally, without depending on real cloud resources.!
+To connect your existing Snowflake app to the emulator, all you need to do is add the Snowflake Host name as `snowflake.localhost.localstack.cloud` while specifying mock credentials for your Snowflake user, password, and account.

+Note that LocalStack at no point talks to the real Snowflake instance — Everything runs locally, giving you the full power and flexibility to develop and test your data applications locally, without depending on real cloud resources.

 For a more detailed, real-world example check out our sample application on GitHub (WIP).